zalando-stups/cats.match/README.md

 ## How to contribute

-Open an issue in the github project and do a pull request!
+Open an issue in the github project and/or do a pull request!

 ## Contributors